To take part in the elections listed on this page, you must first be both .

 - Charnwood Borough is made up of 28 Wards each having one, two or three councillors depending on its size.
 There are a total of 52 seats.

-County council elections - These are held once every four years, on the first Thursday in May.
-The last elections were held on May 4 2017.
-The next election will be held on May 6, 2021.
+These are held once every four years, on the first Thursday in May.
+The last elections were held on May 4, 2017.
+The next elections will be held on May 6, 2021.

-- Charnwood has 14 divisions for the County Council each represented by 1 councillor.
+- Charnwood has 14 divisions for the County Council each represented by one councillor.

 - Citizens of the European Union (who are not Commonwealth citizens or Citizens of the Republic of Ireland) are not able to vote in UK Parliamentary general elections.

 - Visit www.parliament.uk for information about the role of MPs and the work of parliament.